Casey Costelloe Celebrates The Start Of Spring In A Minuscule Teal Bikini

 Casey also sported a pair of itty-bitty bikini bottoms for her day on the beach.
 The swimwear boasted a daringly high-cut design that left her toned legs completely bare and showed off her hips and killer curves.
 It also had a curved waistband that sat low on her hips, drawing attention to her taut stomach and abs.

 Fans seemed thrilled by the skin-baring new addition to Casey’s feed and did not hesitate to show the snap some love.
-It has racked up over 3,300 likes within two hours of going live, as well as dozens of comments and compliments.
+It racked up over 3,300 likes as well as dozens of compliments within two hours of going live.

 “Love that bikini on you,” one person wrote.